Veterans BenefitsApril 17, 2026 · 10 min read · By Dan Stevens

 What Adding Another Condition Does

-Here is where understanding the math becomes a financial planning tool.
+Here is where understanding the math becomes a financial planning tool — and where the same rating can be worth wildly different amounts.

 Adding a 10% Condition